 Top of page

-Surgery is not recommended to prevent problems from occurring in the future because the natural history of Chiari malformation and syringomyelia is incompletely understood.
+Surgery is not recommended to prevent problems from occurring in the future because the natural history of Chiari malformation and syringomyelia is not completely understood.

-Since our inception, we have evolved a patient-specific surgical procedure that employs intraoperative color Doppler ultrasound monitoring.
+Since our inception, we have developed a patient-specific surgical procedure depending upon the underlying cause of the condition.
 Each step of the operation is tailored to the patient's unique anatomical and physiological findings.
+The reason for or against surgery depends upon the upon the potential risk versus benefits to the patient.
+Surgical intervention is discussed so that the patient is empowered to make an informed, personal desicion.
+We don't operate on MRIs; we operate on patients.
 The requirements for successful Chiari surgery are:

 - Optimal decompression of nerve tissue.

-- Reconstruction of normal-sized cerebrospinal fluid (CSF) spaces behind the cerebellum.
+- Reconstruction of normal-sized cerebrospinal fluid (CSF) spaces behind the cerebellum called cisterna magna.

 - Restoration of normal CSF flow between the cranial and spinal compartments.